Learn more about our exit planning association

 To understand our members' focus on this market, it's helpful to look at the attention in recent decades to the startup of new businesses.
 Governments and business communities around the world have built vigorous ecosystems that support startup businesses.
 These ecosystems provide the unique training and support that early-stage companies need.
 It's the nature of the startup process that some ideas fail and some succeed.
 In fact, roughly 50% of companies make it to 5 years.
 Only 20% make it to 20 years.
 Even fewer pass on to new management and ownership.

 We believe that more attention needs to be paid to the companies after they graduate from the startup stage because these graduates have the potential to build lasting, realizable, transferable value in the long term.
-Companies in the Heart of the Middle Market are the foundation of local economies, providing reliable employment and support of local community activities.
+Companies in the lower middle market are the foundation of local economies, providing reliable employment and support of local community activities.
 But these companies have different needs than startups.

-Until now, there has not been as much focus on the ecosystem that supports companies in the Heart of the Middle Market.
+Until now, there has not been as much focus on the ecosystem that supports companies in the lower middle market.
 That has changed with the emergence of the exit planning movement.

 Every company and owner uses multiple types of external advisors to navigate their exit planning journey.
 Each journey is unique.
 There is no one path, no one advisor, no one answer.
 Hopefully, owners find the right advisors for the right task at the right moment.
 Their options are word of mouth, industry associations and local business organizations.

 But these sources provide single solutions in a piecemeal way.
 XPX bring Education, Professionalism and Principles to the lower middle market in a holistic way.